Write your self review

 Writing Prompts

 Brain Dump: Release the whirlwind of thoughts cluttering your mind.
 Write down everything: half-formed ideas, pending tasks, future plans, and nagging concerns.
-Your mind is naturally in a state of restlessness – use this moment to transfer that hard your mind does onto paper.
+Our minds are naturally in a state of restlessness – use this moment to transfer that hard work your mind does onto paper.

 Internal Compass Check-In: Pause and notice: How do you feel right this instant?
 Not yesterday, not an hour ago – now.
 Scan your body for physical sensations.
 What emotions surface when you slow down?
 Document these observations and notice if the simple act of writing them down shifts your experience.